Tehlu/blog/README.md

 # Blog

-Hello, this is a blog where I'll be adding my thoughts as it relates to tech, programming, etc.
+Hello!
+This is a blog where I'll be adding my thoughts as it relates to tech, programming, etc.

 ## Article #1 Python vs Javascript